7 Light-Packing Tips for Those Plus Size Travel Clothes

 3. Roll Your Clothes

 There are some seriously cool travel hacks out there, and one of my favorites is the rolling your clothes trick.
 Pair up your separates, roll them up, and then secure them with a pair of socks.
+I also like to roll thinner tops in heftier plus size travel pants, essentially creating a ready-to-go outfit burrito.
 Why has it taken me years to learn this trick?!
 This is super handy for saving space in your suitcase.

 4. Store Paperwork in a Folder